 Prepositions perform three formal functions in sentences.
 They can act as an adjective modifying a noun, as an adverb modifying a verb, or as a nominal when used in conjunction with the verb form to be.

-In the following sentences, prepositional phrases perform the function of modifying the nouns boat, pen, and car:
+In the following sentences, prepositional phrases perform the function of modifying the nouns boat, pen, and truck:

 Look at the boat with the blue sail.
 Please hand me the pen next to the telephone.
-Park the car beside the fence.
+Have him move the truck with the trailer.

 In these examples, notice how the prepositional phrases perform adverbial functions by modifying the verbs after, stalled, and won: